Research interests

 Student assignments

-2022active Michel Khalaf starts working on real-time turbulence information extraction from ADS-B data.
+2022graduated Michel Khalaf graduated after working on real-time turbulence information extraction from ADS-B data.

-2021graduated Adrian Lafage graduated after a work on a trajectory generation framework.
+2021paper Adrian Lafage graduated after a work on temporal convolution network for trajectory generation.

 2021graduated Raphaël Delair graduated after a work on ADS-B based airport collaborative decision making, with a particular focus on ground operations.